 Steel Structure is economical.
 Huge portion of the market supply comes from recycling, making steel much cheaper than other materials.
 Being lightweight, it delivers huge reduction in labor cost due to easier handling and transportation and faster installation.

 Concrete has many ingredients such as cement, sand & gravel, water, and various additives.
 And to produce a reinforced concrete member, reinforcing bars must be integrated then formed and cast to the desired section.
 The number of ingredients and its lengthy assembly results to high construction expenditures.

-According to a study, typical Steel Structures framing system costs 5 to 7% less than reinforced concrete framing system.
+According to a study, typical Steel frame Structure system costs 5 to 7% less than reinforced concrete framing system.